 Step 3: Hook the Valve Onto the Bucket

-To make sure there is no leakage, you can wrap some Teflon tape around the neck of the valve.
+To make sure there is no leakage, you can wrap some Teflon tape (or plumber's tape) around the neck of the valve.
 To be extra sure, you can fit another pipe to the opposite side of this valve.
 The two provide pressure on both sides to make sure it's water-tight.
 And with this, you are basically done constructing the bokashi bucket.

-As we are done creating our bokashi bucket, all we now do every day is:
+As we are done creating our bokashi bucket, all we need to do every day is: